 Structural parameters

 The pressure as a function of volume was calculated between 900 K and 1400 K for metallic γ-U and β-Zr and their alloys up to 20% Zr concentrations.
-The results are interpolated to obtain the equilibrium system’s volume which is the volume resulting in zero pressure on the system.
-At the equilibrium system, the bulk modulus is computed using equation 1, along with the equilibrium lattice parameter from equation 2.
+The results are interpolated to obtain the equilibrium system volume, which is defined as the volume resulting in zero pressure.
+With the equilibrium volume, the bulk modulus is computed using equation 1, along with the equilibrium lattice parameter from equation 2.
 The results are plotted in Fig. 1 for metallic uranium.
 For each temperature, the parametrized second-order Birch-Murnaghan equation of state (EOS) is plotted.

 The equilibrium lattice parameter is summarized in Table 1 and plotted in Fig. 2 .
-The lattice parameter was obtained by interpolating the EOS to get cell volume that equate the pressure to zero.
-For uranium, the lattice parameter is generally underpredicted when compared to the experimental value at 1060 K obtained by Lawson [reference 40 Beeler paper] to be 3.493 which was .
-The lattice parameter of Zr showed good matching with the correlation fitted based on the experimental data by Heiming et al.[Heiming paper] The underprediction of the U lattice parameters would lead to a certain degree of underprediction of the lattice parameters and the densities of the U-Zr alloys.
+For uranium, the lattice parameter is generally underpredicted when compared to the experimental value at 1060 K obtained by Lawson [reference 40 Beeler paper], which was 3.493 Å, however, this is in accordance with previous computational results.
+The lattice parameter of Zr showed good agreement with the correlation based on the experimental data by Heiming et al.[Heiming paper].
+It is expected that the underprediction of the U lattice parameters would lead to a certain degree of underprediction of the lattice parameters of the U-Zr alloys.
 The bulk modulus data are summarized Table 2.
-For uranium metal the data are close to what was calculated by Yoo[ref 1 beeler paper] to be 113 GPa utilizing a temperature independent equation of state.
-The values predicted in this work are in close proximity to the value forementioned.
-The general trend of the predicted values shows a degree of softening of the bulk modulus as the temperature increases which what should be expected.
+For uranium metal, the data are close to what was calculated by Yoo[ref 1 beeler paper] utilizing a temperature independent equation of state (113 GPa).
+The general trend of the predicted values shows a degree of softening of the bulk modulus as the temperature increases, which is to be expected.

 Fig. 1.
 The pressure as a function of system volume for γ-U between 1000 K and 1400 K. The AIMD data are represented by the discrete lines and the parameterized second-order Birch-Murnaghan EOS is represented by the solid lines.

 Fig. 2.
-The equilibrium lattice parameter as a function of temperature.
+The equilibrium lattice parameter as a function of temperature for a number of U-Zr compositions.

 Table 1 Summary of equilibrium lattice parameters in Å between 1000 K and 1400 K and for zirconium content between 0 wt.% and 20 wt.%.
 For 100 wt.% percent Zr, the data are obtained between 1000 and 1600 K.